Opening doors, exploring stories, inspiring the future – for everyone

 With well over 300 car spaces, including disabled parking along with 12 coach parking spaces and 600 overflow spaces and drop-off zone, this new facility will transform the possibilities of the estate and, for the first time, enable thousands of visitors to enjoy the site each day.

 For our visitors who require mobility assistance or for those who are time restricted, a three-carriage people-mover with hydraulic wheelchair access will ensure visitors can travel quickly and easily between the upper and lower end of the estate, with a journey time of approximately five minutes.
 The castle itself is fully wheelchair accessible.

 To reach our goals of opening up the site to the widest possible audience, improving the visitor experience and increasing access, we are making a number of improvements to the infrastructure of the estate.
 This includes improving estate paths and visitor routes, and developing ‘back of house’ facilities to support our on-site staff.
 Through continued research and survey work we are also working to improve the management of the site and the biodiversity of the estate.

-The gardens at Hillsborough Castle cover nearly 100 acres.
-We are working to restore the significance and beauty of these wonderful gardens, bringing them to life for visitors to explore and enjoy.
-We have begun by creating a new South Terrace and Jubilee Garden.
+The gardens cover nearly 100 acres and our dedicated team of gardeners and volunteers are continuously working to restore the significance and beauty of these wonderful grounds, bringing them to life for visitors to explore and enjoy.
+The Walled Garden is our most grand and ambitious project to-date.